AWSGoPokes/aws-iot/README.md

 ### Home gateway:
 The data of all sensors are sent to a home gateway where the signals are preprocessed and input to pre-trained classification models .
 Then, raw data and inferred outputs are uploaded to Amazon cloud.

 Several models have been built based on both online and our own collected datasets.
-For example,
+For example:
+* Body activity recognition
+* Drinking sound detection
+* Negative emotion detection
 ### Amazon AWS Cloud:
 ECG data is sent wirelessly via Bluetooth Low Energy (BLE) to the SmartJacket mobile app.
 The mobile app will periodically synchronize data via MQTT protocol to Amazon Cloud (AWS), where remote caregivers or doctor can access to monitor real-time ECG or other health statistic and evaluation in real-time.
 ### Models: on Cloud, we will build classification and predictive models to make the most out of existing health data (e.g. the model may detect disorders or output early health issue prediction).
 The model will be smarter over time when more data are available to learn.